pburkholder/pdb_motd/README.md

 ----

-User story:
+User story from Legal:

-- As a node's SSH login user,
+- As user connecting via SSH to a node,
 - I expect to see a login message,
 - `This system is the property of DevOpsDC`